 Winter is in full swing and, in many parts of the country, our dogs are feeling the chill during their walks and backyard play.
 Our skin certainly feels the drying effects of the cold, but what about our pets?

 Our furry companions need special attention, too—from the tips of their cold, wet noses to the bottom of their dog paws.
-Learn how to protect your pup’s paws, coat and chilled nose in the winter.
+Here, you’ll not only learn how to protect dog paws in winter, but also become a pro at caring for your pup’s coat and chilled nose.

 How to Protect Dog Paws in Winter